 Communication and language

-The children will access a wide selection of quality texts across fiction, non-fiction and poetry.
+The children will access a wide selection of quality texts across fiction, non-fiction and poetry within the environment.
 We will memorise and innovate short texts through the Talk4Writing lessons, having fun and experimenting with language, rhyme and rhythm, retelling texts and writing.

 Understanding of the word